Life Insurance For Mums 2026 Prices

 The types of life insurance available when there is a financial interest

-If you’re receiving child maintenance payments, it will make sense to insure the value of those payments until they stop when the child turns 16 or 18.
+If you receive child maintenance payments, it makes sense to insure their value until they stop when the child turns 16 or 18.

-For any spousal maintenance or periodical allowance payments being made, the term the payments are awarded for, such as three years, maybe more appropriate.
+For any spousal maintenance or periodical allowance payments being made, the term for which the insurance payments are awarded, such as three years, may be more appropriate.

 • Family Income Benefit

-Instead of a lump sum being paid by an insurer, as it would be with a term life policy, a family income benefit policy would continue to pay a fixed amount each month until the child reaches 16 or 18 years of age.
+Instead of a lump sum paid by an insurer, as with a term life policy, a family income benefit policy would continue to pay a fixed monthly amount until the child reaches 16 or 18 years of age.

 Changing the beneficiary on your policy